Grand Park of Tirana: Setting and contents

-The Park includes the Royal Palace located on the side and close to the Elbasan Street.
-The Palace, whose building was started by Zog of Albania, served as a Royal Palace only once, for the Italian King Victor Emmanuel III during his only visit to Albania in May 1941 as King of Albania.
-The Palace had also served vicegerent Francesco Jacomoni and later the Fascist general Alberto Pariani.
+The park includes the Royal Palace located on the side and close to the Elbasan Street.
+The palace, whose building was started by Zog of Albania, served as a royal palace only once, for Italian King Victor Emmanuel III during his only visit to Albania in May 1941 as King of Albania.
+The palace had also served vicegerent Francesco Jacomoni and later the Fascist general Alberto Pariani.
 Now it is the official residence of the President of Albania.

-The Park was also home of the memorial to the mother of King Zog of Albania, Sadijé Toptani.
+The park was also home of the memorial to the mother of King Zog of Albania, Sadijé Toptani.
 The monument was destroyed by the communist regime in the 1950s and can now be enjoyed only in pictures.
 A wall has been built demarcating the park's boundary.

-The Park is otherwise called the "Lung of the City" due to the diversity of plants.
-It also includes Botanical Garden and the Zoo and also a complex of swimming pools.
+The park is otherwise called the "Lung of the City" due to the diversity of its plants.
+It also includes the Botanical Garden and the zoo and also a complex of swimming pools.
 In addition the Park has an amphitheatre, where various cultural activities occur especially in summer months.

-The artificial lake is a well known fishing and also swimming area.
+The artificial lake was a well known fishing and also swimming area during the communist period, with many small boats using the lake daily.
+Today, it is too polluted for any activities involving the water and it is advised to not swim in the lake.
 The lake was built from local waters in 1955 on volunteer work to build a 400 metres long dam that holds the waters from overflowing onto Tirana.

 It also notably includes the Tombs of the Frashëri brothers, Abdyl Frashëri, Naim Frashëri and Sami Frashëri.
 Also, in 1998 the remains of Faik Konitza, former Minister of Albania to Washington, and publisher of the Albania magazine were brought from the United States and put in a tomb located at the park.

-In 2020, Albania unveiled a Holocaust memorial at an entrance to the park, close to Mother Teresa Square, to honor the dead and the Albanians who protected Jews from the Nazis, with an inscription written in English, Hebrew, and Albanian that says “Albanians, Christians and Muslims endangered their lives to protect and save the Jews.”
+In 2020, Albania unveiled a Holocaust memorial at an entrance to the park, close to Mother Teresa Square, to honor the dead and the Albanians who protected Jews from the Nazis, with an inscription written in English, Hebrew, and Albanian that says "Albanians, Christians, and Muslims endangered their lives to protect and save the Jews."